-Assignment 1 - posted Sept 24, due Oct 1, 2024 (submitted on OWL Brightspace) Assignment 2 - posted Nov 12, due Nov 19, 2024 (submitted on OWL Brightspace)
+Assignment 1 - posted Jan 27, (submitted on OWL Brightspace) Assignment 2 - posted Mar 17, (submitted on OWL Brightspace)

-Midterm- 5pm- 7pm- October 24, 2023 (Chapters 2-6; in person; tentatively) Final Exam (cumulative, in person) date will be determined later in the semester
+Midterm- in class; Feb 27, 2025 (Chapters 2-6; in person; tentatively)

+Final Exam (cumulative, in person) date will be determined later in the semester

-- Students must inform of any potential conflicts with the Midterm date by September 17, 2024.
+- Students must inform of any potential conflicts with the Midterm date by January 20, 2024.
 Conflicts can be accommodated and potentially change the tentative Midterm date. - Students CAN NOT self-attest for the midterm.
-Missing the midterm will require approved documentation from Academic Counselling. - Exams are closed book, calculators will be allowed.
-During exams students are forbidden to communicate with any person other than an examination proctor or the instructor. - Missed tests/exams without approved, documented official accommodation from Academic Counseling or without a self-attested absence (where applicable) will be given a zero mark. - If there has been approved documented official accommodation from Academic Counseling or a self-attested absence (where applicable), the weight of a missed test will be transferred to the final exam.
+Missing the midterm will require approved documentation from Academic Counselling.
+As per university policy, students CAN NOT self- attest for final exams. - Exams are closed book, calculators will be allowed.
+During exams, students are forbidden to communicate with any person other than an examination proctor or the instructor. - Missed assignments or exams without approved, documented official accommodation from Academic Counseling or without a self-attested absence (where applicable) will be given a zero mark. - If there has been approved documented official accommodation from Academic Counseling or a self-attested absence (where applicable), the weight of a missed assignment or exam will be transferred to the final exam.